 - Unresponsiveness to treatments

-- Impairment that is more severe than would usually be expected in response to a medical problem
+- An impairment that is more severe than would usually be expected in response to a medical problem

-People with hypochondriasis often focus on pain felt in the neck, head and trunk.
+People with hypochondriasis often focus on pain felt in the neck, head, and trunk.
 Around 80% of individuals suffering from hypochondriasis are estimated to also have another psychological disorder such as depression or anxiety.
-Signs that a person has hypochondriasis include:

 - Being overly concerned about serious illness for at least 6 months